Black Panther Party: Black Panther Party Education Programs and Liberation Schools

-Paramount to their beliefs regarding the need for individual agency to catalyze community change, the Black Panther Party (BPP) strongly supported the education of the masses.
-As part of their Ten-Point Program which set forth the ideals and goals of the party, they demanded an equitable education for all black people.
-Number 5 of the "What We Want Now!" section of the program reads: "We want education for our people that exposes the true nature of this decadent American society.
+Number 5 of the "What We Want Now!" section of the Ten-Point Program reads: "We want education for our people that exposes the true nature of this decadent American society.
 We want education that teaches us our true history and our role in present-day society."
 To ensure that this occurred, the Black Panther Party took the education of their youth into their own hands by first establishing after-school programs and then opening up Liberation Schools in a variety of locations throughout the country which focused their curriculum on Black history, writing skills, and political science.